rohangawade-2604/My-Portfolio/README.md

-# i have create my portfolio for my screen size as well as Mobile screen using Tailwind CSS
+# I have create my portfolio for my screen size as well as Mobile screen using Tailwind CSS